ygfalcon/Solsniper-zero/README.md

 ### GPU Simulations

 Monte Carlo simulations can also run on the GPU.
-Set the environment variable `USE_GPU_SIM=1` and ensure a CUDA-capable device is available.
-The simulator falls back to CPU when no GPU is detected.
+When a compatible device is detected the simulator now enables GPU acceleration automatically.
+You can still force or disable this behaviour via the `USE_GPU_SIM` environment variable.

 On a test machine with an RTX&nbsp;4090, generating 100k 30‑day simulations takes roughly **1.2&nbsp;s** compared to **6.5&nbsp;s** on a Ryzen&nbsp;9 5900X